The Power of Conversation

 Resources

-’s and ’ Substack and podcast.
+I highly recommend you subscribe to Marcus Luther’s and Jim Mayers’ Substack and podcast.
 There are some incredible archived interviews and posts that will give you plenty of ideas for things to try in your classroom.

 I’m a huge fan of Dr. Brené Brown (does that make me a Brownie?).
 In this 60 Minutes interview, Brown discusses the importance of vulnerability and the difference between being vulnerable and over-sharing.